The Impact of Taxes on Different Saving Vehicles

 Exceeding the contribution limits for 401(k) plans can have significant tax implications, including withdrawal penalties and taxes on excess funds.
 When individuals withdraw funds from their 401(k) before reaching the age of 59½, they may be subject to early withdrawal penalties.
 These penalties can be as high as 10% of the withdrawn amount, reducing the overall savings and potentially impacting retirement plans.

-See also Saving Strategies for Specific Goals
+See also Saving for Health and Medical Emergencies

 Furthermore, withdrawals from 401(k) plans are generally subject to income taxes, which can further erode the value of the funds.
 The combination of withdrawal penalties and taxes can result in a substantial reduction in the amount available for retirement, causing stress, frustration, and potentially delaying retirement plans.